I first heard of the Wonder Core Smart a couple days ago from a guy commenting on my Ab Wave article.

 “In fact, Wonder Core Smart was proven in university lab testing to be 100% more effective in core exercises than doing them on the floor alone.”

 They do not go into details or provide any further information about the testing, how many subjects were evaluated, what outcomes they were measuring, or any reference to legitimate statistics.
-They only state that Wonder Core is 100% more effective than doing them on the ground – which really doesn’t tell us much.
+They only state that it’s 100% more effective than doing them on the ground – which really doesn’t tell us much.

 Based on the single resistance design of the machine, it is more scientifically plausible that the machine would be LESS effective than doing crunches on the ground because it assists you through the exercise!